Do Go On - 125 - The Legend of Bigfoot

 I thought it's just a brag.

-Yeah, I thought he was a band.
+Yeah, I thought he was being.

-No, I was because we were looking for a drummer.
+Yeah, it's because we were looking for a drummer.

 I thought it was being totes random, but.

-Wait, 6 and 8 foot.
+Wait, six and eight foot.

-No, I'm even 6 even.
+No, I'm even six even.

 Come on, mate.